 Montana State Health System Ranking

 Ever wonder how your state stacks up when it comes to quality healthcare?
-The Commonwealth Fund published a report in 2019 on State Health System Performance.
+The Commonwealth Fund published a report in 2020 on State Health System Performance.
 They took into consideration the access to quality care, health outcomes, and disparities in all 50 states.
-The scores for the Montana Health System is listed below:
+The scores for the Montana Health System are listed below:

-- Montana: Avoidable Hospital Use & Cost: 7
+- Montana: Avoidable Hospital Use and Cost: 7

 Montana Health Insurance Coverage

 The people of Montana have different kinds of health insurance while some Montana residents are not insured at all.
 See the breakdown below:

 The following carriers offer health insurance and/or medicare in Montana.